jemc/slides-pony/source.md

 More precise synchronization => more cognitive complexity

-%% In essence, the more precisely we use synchronization (the finer-grained locks we use), the more difficult it becomes to reason about possible outcomes and the more likely we are to cause or fail to prevent concurrency bugs
+%% In essence, the more precisely we use synchronization (the finer-grained locks we use), the more difficult it becomes to reason about possible outcomes and the more likely we are to cause or fail to prevent concurrency bugs.

 Mo' concurrency => mo' problems